yavned/zoom3d/README.md

 ```
 bounceLimit
 ```
-The distance in pixels within which the content can exceed its limits before it bounces back.
+The distance in pixels within which the content can exceed its parent before it bounces back.
 Default: ```100```

 ```